talkable/talkable-docs/source/advanced_features/customer_service_portal/terminology.rst

   depending on your configuration.

 - **Waiting for coupon**: there are not enough coupons left to pay the reward.
-The reward will remain in a 'waiting' status until more coupons will be uploaded into the associated coupon list.
+The reward will remain in a 'waiting' status until more coupons are uploaded into the associated coupon list.

 - **Given**: the reward was paid to the person but Talkable does not have information as to whether it was used or not.
   Most likely it was not yet used.